HeySitam/T3/README.md

 * To enjoy this game you need connect to a common wifi connection.

 * **Host Game** 🧩
 > Here as a player, you can host the game.
 After clicking on the "Host Game" button a QR will appear.
-Internally if you are hosting the game, it means your device now becomes a server and waiting for a client to join so that the socket connection can be established.
+Internally, if you are hosting the game, it means your device becomes a server and waiting for a client to join to establish the socket connection.

 * **Join Game** 👥
 >  Here as a player, you can join a hosted game.
 After clicking on the "Join Game" button a QR SCanner will appear.
 Now you need to scan any host's QR from your app.
 Internally if you are joining the game, it means your device now becomes a client which is joining to a SocketServer so that the socket connection can be established.